Nylint: 1970s to 1990s

 Through the 1970s and into the 21st century, Nylint had continued to make pressed-steel trucks.
 Most of the other popular pressed-steel producers had gone out of business, were bought by larger companies, or entered other toy-making arenas.
 They released a series of moderately successful Thomas the Tank Engine toys in the early to mid-1990s.

-1996 Nylint Celebrate the 50th Anniversary and relays a Limited Edition Freightliner 18-Wheeler.
+1996 Nylint Celebrate the 50th anniversary and relays a Limited Edition Freightliner 18-Wheeler.

-In 1996 the Nylint Corporation would celebrate 50 years in the toy making business but also lost their founder Bernard Klint, who died on September 2; his wife Grace passed a year earlier on October 24, 1995.
+In 1996 the Nylint Corporation would celebrate 50 years in the toy-making business but also lost their founder Bernard Klint, who died on September 2; his wife Grace died a year earlier on October 24, 1995.
 The company was left in the hands of their sons.
 Nylint continued to make pressed-steel toys.

 Decline

 In January 2001, declining sales forced Nylint to file for Chapter 11 Bankruptcy protection, but some operations continued.
 In April 2001, Funrise Toy Corporation of California bought Nylint Corporation securing the rights to the Nylint branding.
 All of Nylint's new inventory and current toy molds were moved from the Rockford, Illinois headquarters to Funrise's operations, officially ending Nylint's production of toys.
 Finally, in June 2001, all remaining Nylint assets including many vintage toys, some metalworking machines, a few vehicles and office equipment were sold at auction at its headquarters in Rockford, Illinois.
 The facility was then shuttered.
 After an era of 55 years, Nylint toymaking had ended.

 While firm employment numbers are elusive, it is believed Nylint employed nearly 400 people during its manufacturing peak in the early 1970s.
 But by the time Funrise had announced its purchase of Nylint, only about 80 people remained.
 Still, Nylint managed to remain a self-owned, independent toy company for a decade longer than one of its main competitors, Tonka Toys, which was bought by Hasbro in 1991.
-Hasbro still produces Tonka branded toys.
+Hasbro still produces Tonka-branded toys.

 A hydraulics business, which supplies parts for the construction vehicle industry, now occupies the former Nylint headquarters in Rockford.

-Since the official takeover of Funrise, the classic Nylint Semi Trucks are still available for advertising purposes for companies from SMSA, Rockford, IL 61109.

 Nylint reappears briefly

 The Nylint brand reappeared again in Summer of 2005.
 Funrise's creation was called the Nylint Rock Crawler; a remote controlled, four-wheel drive vehicle designed for rugged terrain.
 It was available in 1/6 scale and 1/18 scale.
 It enjoyed good sales and was produced until late 2007.

-As of November 2012, no new Nylint branded toys were being produced.
+As of November 2012, no new Nylint branded toys were being produced until 2021.